 No, unfortunately at this time, we only allow full-time paid staff to work in our offices and kitchen.

-Do I have to make a minimum length commitment to the Friendly Social Call or Grocery Shopper Volunteer Programs?
-Yes, we do require a 6-month commitment for the Friendly Social Call program and a 3-month commitment for the Grocery Shopper program.
-Our hope is to have you volunteer with us longer as you build a meaningful friendship with the senior!
-Both programs require a weekly time commitment.
+Do I have to make a minimum length commitment to the Friendly Social Call, Grocery Shopper, or Home Delivered Grocery programs?
+Yes, we do require a 6-month commitment for the Friendly Social Call program and a 3-month commitment for the Grocery Shopper and Home Delivered Grocery programs.
+Our hope is to have you volunteer with us longer as you build a meaningful friendship with a senior!
+All three programs require a weekly time commitment.

 Do I have to live in SF/Bay Area to volunteer in the Friendly Social Call program?